What Is Clean Beauty Anyway?

-- Does not test on animals at any point in manufacturing a product or test the final product on animals;
+- Does not test on animals at any point in manufacturing a product or test the final product on animals

-- Does not use ingredients in their products that test or were tested on animals;
+- Does not use ingredients in their products that test or were tested on animals

-- Does not sell their products in countries where animal testing is required by law;
+- Does not sell their products in countries where animal testing is required by law

 Do you notice a cute little bunny icon on any of your sustainable beauty products?
 That mark means the brand has been approved by The Leaping Bunny Program.
 Leaping Bunny is a third-party certification program that is seen as the “gold standard” for identifying verified cruelty-free brands in personal care and household products.

-Another helpful resource for finding out more information about the cruelty-free status of your favourite brand is to check out Cruelty-free Kitty.
+Another helpful resource for finding out more information about the cruelty-free status of your favorite brand is to check out Cruelty-free Kitty.
 This website has been around since 2014 and has a 700+ brand database to make it easy to identify and shop cruelty-free sustainable beauty.

-Check out some Canadian cruelty-free brands we love here like Basd, Wildcraft and more in the Brand Directory.
+Check out some Canadian cruelty-free brands we love here like Basd, Wildcraft, and more in the Brand Directory.